 A significant natural disaster, such as an earthquake, fire, flood, hurricane, or significant power outage or other similar events, such as infectious disease outbreaks or pandemic events, including the ongoing COVID-19 pandemic, could have an adverse effect on our business and operating results.
 The ongoing COVID-19 pandemic may have the effect of heightening many of the other risks described in this "Risk Factors" section, such as the demand for our products, our ability to achieve or maintain profitability, and our ability to raise additional capital in the future.
 Our corporate headquarters and major operations are located in the San Francisco Bay Area of California, which has experienced, and could experience again, a high number of COVID-19 pandemic cases and is also a region known for significant seismic activity.
 In addition, natural disasters, acts of terrorism, or war could cause disruptions in our operations, our or our customers' or channel partners' businesses, our suppliers' businesses, or the economy as a whole.
 We also rely on information technology systems to communicate among our workforce and with third parties.
 Any disruption to our communications, whether caused by a natural disaster or by manufactured problems, such as power disruptions, could adversely affect our business.
-We do not have a formal disaster recovery plan or policy in place and do not currently require that our suppliers have such plans or policies in place.
-To the extent that any such disruptions result in delays or cancellations of orders or impede our suppliers' ability to timely deliver components, or the deployment of our products, our business, operating results, and financial condition would be adversely affected.
+We do not have a formal disaster recovery plan or policy in place and do not currently require that our suppliers' ability to timely deliver components, or the deployment of our products, our business, operating results, and financial condition would be adversely affected.